mikestewart729/nextjs-blog/posts/resume.md

 _Doctor of Philosophy in Physics_ (2012-2020)

-PhD Thesis: Dynamics of Matter-Wave Quantum Emitters in Engineered Reservoirs
+PhD Thesis: Dynamics of Matter-Wave Quantum Emitters in Engineered Reservoirs (Has its own page [here](/posts/thesis))

 Publications: